Centipede Grass Core Aeration Guide for Georgia

 Common questions

-Centipede Grass Core Aeration FAQ
+Centipede Grass Core Aeration Questions

-Is core aeration safe for centipede grass?
+Can aeration damage centipede grass?

 When is the best time to aerate in Georgia?